 The best Ring Video Doorbell 4 deals

 This builds on the other Ring options by adding even more advanced motion detection capabilities, particularly when it comes to the accuracy of useful notifications, because it can now specifically detect people who are close to it (rather than down by the road).
 It also has dual-band Wi-Fi, for more stable and clear video.
 It can be powered from existing doorbell wiring or a quick-release rechargeable battery (the battery is required in the unit either way).

-There's also a 'Plus' version of Ring Video Doorbell 3, which is a tiny bit more expensive, but has a new feature called 'pre-roll', meaning that it buffers a small amount of video all the time, so that when you get a motion alert, you can see the four seconds that led up to the motion (in black and white) as well as what comes after (in full quality).
+The most interesting feature for security fans is the 'Pre-Roll' function, which means that it buffers a small amount of video all the time, so that when you get a motion alert, you can see the four seconds that led up to the motion (in black and white) as well as what comes after (in full quality).

 The best Ring Door View Cam deals

 Technology-wise, this is very similar to the Ring Video Doorbell 2, with 1080p Full HD video and excellent motion detection, but it includes the ability to set privacy zones, since it might be capturing your neighbour's door.
 But whereas other doorbells are designed to fit on a wall-mounted bracket, this actually connects to your do via its peephole – and it actually still includes a peephole, as well as its camera tech.
 It can detect knocks too, even if people don't push its button.
 It's battery powered, so no cables leading from your door up the hallway.